Boba Fett and Battlestar Galactica - The Firing Missile Crisis

 Written by Chris Georgoulias email@example.com

-Mattel's troubles with the Battlestar Galactica toys came to light on December 8, 1978 when the Consumer Products Safety Commission (CPSC) announced that there had been 3 formal reports (and 4 more under investigaion) of children inhaling or swallowing the toy missiles.
-Although the toys passed all current safety regulations, Mattel agreed to put warning stickers on existing warehouse inventories.
+Mattel's troubles with the Battlestar Galactica toys came to light on December 8, 1978 when the Consumer Products Safety Commission (CPSC - whose standards are given the force of law by Congress) announced that there had been 3 formal reports (and 4 more under investigation) of children inhaling or swallowing the toy missiles.
+Although the toys passed then-current safety regulations, Mattel agreed to put warning stickers on existing warehouse inventories.
 This was the first public acknowledgement of a safety concern with the Battlestar Galactica toys.
-Then on December 25, 1978, 4 year old Jeffrey Warren put the nose of a Mattel Colonial Viper ship into his mouth where the missile discharged and got stuck in his larynx.
+Then on December 25, 1978, 4 year old Robert Jeffrey Warren was playing with a Mattel Cylon Raider when the missile discharged into his mouth and got stuck in his larynx.
 He was asphyxiated and his brain robbed of oxygen for an extended time.
 After the missile was removed he spent days in the hospital, but the damage had already been done and his brain no longer functioned.
-Just a toddler, Jeffrey Warren died on December 31, 1978.
+Just a toddler, Robert Jeffrey Warren died on December 31, 1978.

 On January 11, 1979 news of the death was coupled with an announcement from the CPSC that Mattel was instituting a missile recall program.
 Newspaper announcements in 10 major cities carried the message urging parents to either dispose of the missiles or mail them back to Mattel in exchange for a Hot Wheels car.
-Other newspapers relayed the story and it was also on NBC's Today Show, but many believe the recall should have had much more publicity.
-Of course by this time parents had actually been writing Mattel to inquire about replacements for the easily lost missles given that 2 million of the toys had been sold since their debut in August 1978.
-Because of the critical nature of the situation, not only would the requests for more missiles go unfulfilled but the toys would be redesigned for 1979 so that the missiles would no longer leave the firing chamber.
+Other newspapers relayed the story in addition to it being reported on NBC's Today Show, but many believe the recall should have had much more publicity.
+Of course by this time parents had actually been writing Mattel to inquire about replacements for the easily lost missiles given that 2 million of the toys had been sold since their debut in August 1978.
+Because of the critical nature of the situation, not only would the requests for more missiles go unfulfilled but the toys would be redesigned for 1979 so that the missiles could no longer leave the firing chamber.

 Interestingly, the fact that the coroner wrote Star Wars toy put into mouth - missile ejected into bronchial area on Jeffrey Warren's death certificate just goes to show how prevalent Star Wars toys were in the popular culture at the time and perhaps how easily it and Battlestar Galactica were confused by the average person.
-Then again, in mid-1978 George Lucas famously sued the creators of Battlestar Galactica for generally copying the whole look and idea of Star Wars, so that confusion wasn't likely without a bit of merit.
+Then again, in mid-1978 George Lucas famously sued the creators of Battlestar Galactica for generally copying the whole look and idea of Star Wars - regardless of the fact that that one of his primary designers, Joe Johnston, also worked on that show.

 Boba Fett Action Figure Design Iterations